Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Some physical interpretations

-Evidently, in this effective description, $\langle\psi_{\sim0}|\{E_i,E_{-j}\}\,\psi_{\sim0}\rangle$ along with $\mathcal{G}(3,1)$ could be used for a model of an expected $4$-d space-time with approximate Poincar\'{e} symmetry.
-In this sense, $4$-d space-time owes its existence to approximation; as does Poincar\'e symmetry and its irreducible representations.
+In this effective description, $(\varphi_{\sim0}|\pi'_z\{\mathit{\Pi}_{a},\mathit{\Pi}^\dag_{b}\}|\varphi_{\sim0})_{\mathrm{diag}}$ along with pre-geometry $\mathcal{G}(1,3)$ (or $\mathcal{G}(3,1)$) could be interpreted as a model of an `observed $4$-d space-time' with approximate Poincar\'{e} symmetry if the ground state remains very ``near'' the vacuum.
+(By ``near'' we mean the evolving ground state remains approximately a $U(4)$ singlet invariant under $\widehat{\mathfrak{E}}_-$.)
+Granted this perspective, Minkowski space-time and its concomitant irreducible representations owe their existence to dynamically-induced approximate VIPs and so, in this sense, are emergent phenomena.

-On the other hand, expectations of the $E_{i,j}$ can be interpreted as directed-area elements according to the structure of the pre-geometry: So it may be that physics based on $4$-d space-time is actually a truncation of a more accurate $10$-d model --- one in which both $\eta^{(z)}_{ij}$ and $\mathit{\Omega}^{(z)}_{ij}$ participate independently.
-For meso/macroscopic systems, it is not hard to imagine that $E_{i,j}$ operators can have significant expectation, and one can see the seeds of vortex-type dynamics that are algebraically independent from linear-type dynamics as long as $\langle (E_{i,j}-E_{j,i})\rangle\neq\langle E_{i}\rangle \wedge\langle E_{-j}\rangle$.
+On the other hand, non-negligible GIPs of the $E_{a,b}$ can be interpreted as directed-area elements\footnote{One can utilize the defining representation of $\mathfrak{Sp}(8)$ described in appendix A and a computer to gain some intuition regarding the commutation relations among the $E_{ab}$.} according to the structure of the pre-geometry: So it may be that physics based on $4$-d space-time is actually a truncation of a $10$-d model --- one in which both $g_{ij}$ and $\mathit{\Omega}_{ij}$ participate independently.
+It goes without saying that compactifying the extra six dimensions is neither necessary nor appropriate.
+For meso/macroscopic systems, it is not hard to imagine that $E_{a,b}$ operators can have significant expectation, and one can see the germ of vortex-type dynamics that are algebraically independent from linear-type dynamics.